-SUBSTITUTE James Walker emerged from the bench to claim a dramatic late winner for Dover in an exciting encounter with Chelmsford, but Clarets boss Glenn Pennyfather felt a draw would have been a fairer result.
+SUBSTITUTE James Walker emerged from the bench to claim a dramatic late winner for Dover in an exciting encounter with Chelmsford, but Clarets boss Glenn Pennyfather felt a draw would have been a

 Former Chelmsford striker Billy Bricknell put Athletic in front just prior to the half hour mark while Cliff Akurang headed the visitors level one minute before the hour.